 (h) Artificial knuckles made from metal, plastic, or other similar hard material;

-The gray area here are knives that are not ordinary hunting and pocket knives.
+The gray area here is the question of what knives do or do not fall into the category of ordinary hunting and pocket knives.
 Here is what case precedence says.

 However, the case of Stout v.
 Commonwealth found that a utility knife was a deadly weapon since it falls under the definition of a knife.